Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Limited-Feedback RIS Selection

-In Figs. \ref{fig:FB-power}, we plot the expected numbers of RISs feeding back and compare the simulated distribution of the total number of RISs feeding back with the Poisson distribution with analytical means in \eqref{muT} and \eqref{muT-exp}.
+In Fig. \ref{fig:FB-power}, we plot the expected numbers of RISs feeding back and compare the simulated distribution of the total number of RISs feeding back with the Poisson distribution with analytical means in \eqref{muT} and \eqref{muT-exp}.
 We observe that simulated distributions match the theoretical ones perfectly, which validates the Theorems \ref{theorem:feedback-power} and \ref{theorem:feedback-exp}.
-As discussed in \cite{9014084}, the threshold value $\XiPow\geq5$ enables the limited-feedback RIS selection strategy to achieve very similar outage and data rate performance as the all-feedback RIS selection strategy, while providing a massive reduction in the feedback overhead.
-This is because the RIS with optimum location, $\XoptPow$, always feeds its channel quality indicators back to the source node if $\NPowFB\geq1$ and $\PR{\NPowFB\geq1}\leq0.99$ when $\XiPow>5$ due to the exponentially decaying tail of Poisson distribution.
+As discussed in \cite{atapattu2020locationbased}, the threshold value $\XiPow\geq5$ enables the limited-feedback RIS selection strategy to achieve very similar outage and data rate performance as the centralized RIS selection strategy, while providing a massive reduction in the feedback overhead.
+This is because the RIS with optimum location, $\XoptPow$, always feeds its channel quality indicators back to the source node if $\NPowFB\geq1$ and $\PR{\NPowFB\geq1}\geq0.99$ when $\XiPow>5$ due to the exponentially decaying tail of Poisson distribution.
+The same arguments also apply to the sum-scaling path loss models.